 Oregon's farms and ranches: Increasing jobs and opportunities

 A voice for Oregon’s farmers and ranchers.
-Greg Walden was raised on a cherry orchard in The Dalles.
-His efforts have led to the inclusion of specialty crops in the Farm Bill, beneficial adjustments to commodity programs, and the improvement of conservation and crop and livestock insurance programs.
+Greg Walden spent his early years on a cherry orchard in The Dalles.
+His efforts for farmers, ranchers, and orchardists have led to the inclusion of specialty crops in the Farm Bill, increased funding for agricultural research, beneficial adjustments to commodity programs, and the improvement of conservation and crop and livestock insurance programs.

 Stopping federal regulations that threaten to put farmers and ranchers out of business.
 The federal government is involved in too many aspects of our lives, and new regulations from the bureaucracy threaten to kill farming and ranching jobs every day.
 When the FDA proposed onerous water quality and food safety standards that could have put onion and fruit growers out of business and prevented small brewers from selling their spent grains to cattlemen, Greg Walden worked with his colleagues from the Pacific Northwest to get the FDA to pullback on rules that didn’t pass the “common-sense” test.
 And when the EPA proposed new Clean Water Act rules that could lead to the agency regulating stock ponds and irrigation ditches, Greg Walden helped to lead the charge to push back on the EPA, leading to the House of Representatives passing legislation sending the EPA back to the drawing board.
 Our rural economies are under enough stress without even more red tape coming from Washington, D.C.

 Passage of a five year Farm Bill.
 Greg Walden helped to lead the passage a five year farm bill that provides support for Oregon’s farmers, ranchers, and rural communities while reforming programs to save taxpayer dollars.